citizens elsewhere delighted in the great

 to MirCorp.
 Unfortunately, he was arrested in

 early 2005 for tax evasion and pleaded guilty

 to the charges in September 2006.
-He is currently
+He says that

-his guilty plea complicates his efforts to be
+his guilty plea means his conviction stands.
+He

 for Walt Anderson - after losing access